tomkob9999/dnf_test_creator/README.md

 # DNF Test Creator

 This tool automatically generates the test cases from a boolean expression (AND or OR without NOT) in the input string.
-This uses the conditional probabiliy where the chance of some tests pass is almost certain with only negligiable margin if a very small number of certain set of test cases have already passed due to the property of DNF (connected by AND for each row).
+This uses the conditional probabiliy-based approach by ommiting neglectably unlikely cases where the chance of some tests pass is almost certain with only negligiable margin if a very small number of certain set of test cases have already passed due to the property of simplified DNF (connected by AND for each row).

 Some Highlights
 - The output size is O(n^2) (typically, O(n) < T(n) < O(2n)) to the number of variables n in the input, whereas the Cartesian product grows by O(2^n).
 For example, with 11 input variables, the generated test cases are usually around 15, where as the Cartesian products grow to 2048.